RamCharanThota/Gochaseit_Udacity_Project/README.md

          my_robot package contains a mobile robot URDF file, Gazebo world, and the white ball files.
 #### 2.ball_chaser
-        ball_chaser package contains two main ROS nodes. first one, the process_image node is responsible for identifying the white ball- location in a given. and then drive_bot node will drive the robot to follow the white ball based on the information coming from the process_image node.
+        ball_chaser package contains two main ROS nodes. first one, the process_image node is responsible for identifying the white ball- position in a given image. and then drive_bot node will drive the robot to follow the white ball based on the information coming from the process_image node.

 ### Prerequisites